Stress and strain - basic concepts

 Material subjected to pure shear stress also exhibits linear-elastic behaviour.
 In this case the relation is:

-The diagram shows the principal strains produced on each axis for an arbitrary set of tensile principal stresses where σ1 > σ2 > σ3 .
-The following general relations between principal stresses and principal strains are derived from the definition of Poisson's ratio ν .
+The diagram above shows principal strains produced on each axis for an arbitrary set of tensile principal stresses where σ1 > σ2 > σ3.
+Note that tensile principal stress can be accompanied by compressive strain on the same plane.
+The following general relations between principal stresses and principal strains are derived from the definition of Poisson's ratio ν.

 I welcome feedback at: